Pauline Murray And The Invisible Girls: Pauline Murray And The Invisible Girls 1980

 The Invisible Girls was a band formed in Salford, Greater Manchester, in 1978, to provide backing music for punk poet John Cooper Clarke*.
 It initially featured Factory Records producer Martin Hannett on bass guitar, Steve Hopkins on keyboards, 10cc drummer Paul Burgess, and guitarist Lyn Oakey.
 This line-up played on Cooper Clarke's debut album Où est la maison de fromage?, before they named themselves the Invisible Girls.

-*where and how I discovered them backing Dr John Cooper Clarke
+*where and how I discovered the Invisible Girls backing Dr John Cooper Clarke*

 An obviously brilliant follow up from Kostas today after the Penetration posting yesterday!